wxy20850606/wxy20850606.github.io/content/posts/2025/10/stop-waste-life.md

 Could I make YouTube videos in English?
 Yes — because it reminded me that I’m growing.

 Every aligned habit recharged me.
 Every leak I closed preserved my power.

+I began to see energy like capital —
+every leak was a bad investment,
+and every aligned action created compound returns in my life.

 Now I live inside a system —
 a **positive energy loop** that keeps me from ever falling back.

 ---